Send a Handwriting Sample for Guided Review

 Check whether letters look steady and readable.

-Spacing
+Spacing check

-Check the balance between letters and words.
+Check the balance between letters, words, and line gaps.

 Writing pace signs